HipsterBrown/hipsterbrown.com/posts/musings/2021-03-23-wrangle-complexity-with-finite-state-reducer.md

 View live example on CodePen: [https://codepen.io/HipsterBrown/pen/ExZYPmM](https://codepen.io/HipsterBrown/pen/ExZYPmM)

-Adding in our reducer helped collect all the allowed changes in state to one function, rather than spreading it between two click handlers, which is useful for identifying where to add or update any new panels.
+Adding in our reducer helped collect all the allowed state changes into one function, rather than spreading it between two click handlers, which is useful for identifying where to add or update any new behavior.
 However, we still haven't solved our state explosion issue, since any every new panel will add a new boolean field to our `state` object controlled by the reducer and no guarantee the accordion couldn't end up in a state of displaying more than one open panel.
 We need a way to define all the allowed states for our component, i.e. a finite-state reducer;

-A "finite-state reducer" is just a riff of [finite-state machine (FSM)](https://statecharts.github.io/what-is-a-state-machine.html) as implemented using a reducer function.
+A "finite-state reducer" is just a riff on [finite-state machine (FSM)](https://statecharts.github.io/what-is-a-state-machine.html) as implemented using a reducer function.
 If we look at our earlier code, we can identify three allowed states for our component: closed, displaying the first panel, displaying the second panel.
 It can never be closed and displaying a panel, nor can it be displaying both panels at once.
 We can capture this idea by modifying our existing reducer to update a single string value and inverting the typical `switch` statement setup.

 ```tsx
 import React, { useReducer } from 'react';